arritjenof/MavensMate-TextMate/README.md

 #MavensMate

-####If you're looking for the MavensMate Sublime Text plugin, you can find it here --> https://github.com/joeferraro/MavensMate-SublimeText
+####PLEASE NOTE: this version of MavensMate is no longer being actively developed.
+We recommend using the Sublime Text version of MavensMate, which can be found here --> https://github.com/joeferraro/MavensMate-SublimeText

 MavensMate is a TextMate bundle that aims to replicate the functionality of the Eclipse-based Force.com IDE.